Skip to Content

 Know that oxygen humidifiers are different from the regular humidifiers

 On the flip side, ordinary humidifiers are what we see all around in homes today.
 They are strictly for domestic use and mostly use distilled or hard water.
 These humidifier’s only task is to create moisture to humidify the air in the home.
-They also come in different sizes and types, like the evaporative and ultrasonic humidifier, while some can be installed with a furnace.
+They also come in different sizes and types, like the evaporative and ultrasonic humidifiers, while some can be installed with a furnace.

 How does a Humidifier work?

-Although humidifiers breakdown water to create mist, they do so through different processes.
+Although humidifiers break down water to create mist, they do so through different processes.
 An evaporative humidifier, for example, heats the water till it evaporates into steam, which is then released into the air, while an ultrasonic humidifier does not require heat.
-Ultrasonic products break down water through ultrasonic vibrations, into a fine mist that is released to increase humidity.
+Ultrasonic products break down water through ultrasonic vibrations into a fine mist that is released to increase humidity.
 Some others use wick filters that absorb water, which is then blown by a fan and dispelled as mist.

 The bottom line is that the unit takes in water, breaks it down through a process into a mist, and releases the mist into the air to increase relative humidity.